yuvalvdraz/Zimmer/README.md

 # Zimmer
 This  is my first Mobile Testing Project.
-Here you can observe the final presentation and the bugs report.
+Here you can observe the final presentation and the bugs report that was reported at Asana.